jschultz/kde-static/README.md

 ## How it works

 The process begins by building the proot library, which owing to an upstream release issue, does not work correctly on modern kernels in its stock release.
-This creates an initial docker image named voidlinux/build.
+This creates an initial docker image named `voidlinux/build`.

-It then creates a second docker image named voidlinux/kde-static.
+It then creates a second docker image named `voidlinux/kde-static`.
 This image contains all the prerequisites for building KDE:

 - Packages that need to be build specially to get static libraries.
 - qt5, qtwebkit, libaccounts, signond
 - kdesrc-build

-Finally the build script launches a conainer kde-static and builds frameworks and okular inside.
+Finally the build script launches a conainer `kde-static` to build frameworks and okular

 ## The results

 The final okular executable is around 85MB in size, which seems pretty reasonable to me for such a large application.
 Apparently using
-Link-Time Optimization this could be reduced by up to 80%.
+Link-Time Optimization (LTO) this could be reduced by up to 80%.

 ## Other things

+Since my internet connection is the end of the proverbial wet piece of string, I have done a few things to reduce net traffic.
+These shouldn't affect someone who isn't worried about these things, but you are, or if they cause problems, then note that:

+1. `http_proxy`, `https_proxy` and `ftp_proxy` are all inherited into docker images and containers
+2. The environment variable `certificate` can contain the name of a file inside the build context (ie the repository root) that contains a certificate that will be loaded into the docker image.
+This allows proxying of https connections by, for example, squid.

-Similar scripts kde-dynamic.sh and ming.sh build KDE frameworks and okular dynamically and cross-built for MingW32 respectively.
+Similar scripts `kde-dynamic.sh` and `ming.sh` build KDE frameworks and okular dynamically and cross-built for MingW32 respectively.